| CASTLE

 later Hellenized settlement – and the Salso or lower Imera

 river, Sicily’s second river.
 Its castle is most renowned.
+The

 Castle of Falconara – Alongside a picturesque and